couchbase/cbft/IDEAS.md

 54 Those brand new cbft instances, however, are not engaged right away.
 Only some subset of cbft-ID's, however, will be explicitly listed as "wanted" by the user or sysadmin.
+This is akin to how Couchbase Server has a separate step or state between Add Server and Rebalance.

 56 The sysadmin can use some API's to mark some subset of the known cbft instances as "wanted" in the Cfg.